-- b.
+b.
 If any environment variables exist and are not appropriate for the new installation, you must specifically unset each one.
+For example:

+'''

-For example: - > unset GEMSTONE GEMSTONE SYS CONF - c.
+os$unset GEMSTONE GEMSTONE SYS CONF

+'''

+c.
 Set the environment variable GEMSTONE to the full pathname (starting with a slash) of your new GemStone installation directory.
-For example: - > export GEMSTONE=InstallDir/GemStone64Bit3.6.0-x86 64.Linux
+For example:

+'''

+os$ export GEMSTONE=InstallDir/GemStone64Bit3.7.0-x86_64.Linux or os$ export GEMSTONE=InstallDir/GemStone64Bit3.7.0-arm64.Linux

+'''